 How To Throw The Football

-Whether you’re a youth, high school, college, or NFL quarterback, the mechanics in throwing a football are relatively the same.
+Whether you’re a youth, high school, college, or NFL quarterback, the mechanics of throwing a football are relatively the same.
 The only thing that changes is the size of the football.

 Throwing a football requires flawless mechanics.
 It’s not about being big or strong.
 The quarterback must generate power from his lower body to throw the football accurately and farther downfield.
 Let’s learn more.

-First, position your legs to be slightly wider than shoulder-width apart.
+First, position your legs slightly wider than shoulder-width apart.
 Unlike sports like baseball, there is no mound to push off of.
 The quarterback must generate power from a flat surface.

 The weight should be evenly distributed between the two feet, with the player comfortably standing on the ball of each foot.